muhanad40/Small-Multi-Step-Subscription-App/README.md

 ### What is this?
 This is a tech test submission for a job application.
-It's a SPA built using TypeScript/React.
+It's a SPA built using TypeScript/React that allows the user to subscribe to a health product based on a selected category.
 This project uses Jest for testing.

 ### Requirements:
 - Node version >= v10.14.2